JimDesu/basis-lang/README.md

 - Syntactic sugar is superior to semantic sugar
 - Syntactic whitespace improves legibility
 - Every feature should be load-bearing, orthogonal, and simple to reason about
+- Trust the programmer, but warn them about potential footguns

 ### Core Semantics
 Given program state as a tuple $\langle V,\Phi,\Sigma \rangle$ where